SoftwareAG/cumulocity-silo-capacity-widget/README.md

 - **Fill or remaining calculation** : The measurement percentage which is received can be used to calculate the remaining volume left in the cylinder or to calculate the amount of volume until the container is full

-- **Current fill prcentage label** : Enter the label which will be displayed for the current measurement percentage (note, if no label is entered, this section will not be displayed in the widget)
+- **Current fill percentage label** : Enter the label which will be displayed for the current measurement percentage (note, if no label is entered, this section will not be displayed in the widget)

+- **Measurement is a percent or value** : Select whether the data being provided in the measurement is a percent or value

 **Cylinder configuration** section